-You designer will schedule a follow-up meeting to present your proposal within seven business days.
+Your designer will schedule a follow-up design review meeting within seven business days.
 For bids that include subcontracted labor or materials, it may take up to two weeks to obtain accurate pricing.

 A good baseline for the start of construction is 4-6 months out from your deposit date.
 The schedule fluctuates throughout the year, with the off-season being the best time to sign up.
 We operate on a first-come, first-serve basis.
 The construction queue only shortens in the rare event of job cancellations, so it’s always a good idea to begin planning as soon as possible!

 Your designer will guide you through our paver options once your scope of work has been finalized.
 Some variations of Belgard and Unilock’s products aren’t available in our region, so make sure to consult us on any materials that aren’t pictured in our Flooring or Element Guides.